The role of university secretary is crucial and misunderstood. I mentor university secretaries to help them navigate the dynamics of their roles.

 Cheryl is an advocate for good governance and the development of the in-house legal profession.
 She is a founder and the Past President of Women General Counsel Canada, a national organization established by female general counsel who recognize that the role of GC is a unique leadership role bridging law and business and also that women in the GC role have common challenges and opportunities.

-Board Service: Cheryl has served on a number of national not-for-profit boards (Canadian Bar Association, Canadian Corporate Counsel Association, and Women General Counsel Canada).
+Cheryl has recently joined the Board of Project Tembo.
+She has served on a number of national not-for-profit boards (Canadian Bar Association, Canadian Corporate Counsel Association, and Women General Counsel Canada).
 Most recently, Cheryl served as Investment Committee Chair, and Board member for the Canadian Universities Reciprocal Insurance Exchange, and a founding board member for Ontario Tech Talent, a for-profit, wholly-owned subsidiary of Ontario Tech University, delivering skills training.

 Awards: Cheryl was awarded the Women’s Law Association of Ontario, General Counsel Award in 2020 for her leadership and her commitment to the success of women in law.